-In accordance with the Income Tax Act, non-resident individuals and foreign profit-seeking enterprises having no fixed place of business in Taiwan shall have 21%, 15%, or 20% withheld on payouts for dividends, interest, and royalties.
+In accordance with the Income Tax Act, nonresident individuals and foreign profit-seeking enterprises having no fixed place of business in Taiwan shall withhold 15%, 20%, or 21% income tax on payouts for dividends, interest, and royalties.

 Taiwan has concluded 32 comprehensive income tax agreements.
 Withholding tax rates for dividends, interest and royalties under these treaties are as follows: